Author Rachel Hollis Apologizes for Controversial Comments on Privilege - E! Online

 Rachel Hollis is issuing an apology.

-The best-selling author took to Instagram on April 5 to respond to recent backlash.

-Last week, Hollis posted a video on social media in which she talked about a woman who cleans her house.
+Last week, the best-selling author posted a video on social media in which she talked about a woman who cleans her house.

 "Yesterday, I was doing a live stream and I mentioned that there's this sweet woman who comes to my house twice a week and cleans.
 She's my house cleaner.
 She cleans the toilets," Hollis said in a clip of the since-deleted post resurfaced by Angie Treasure.
 "Someone commented and said, 'You're privileged AF' and I was like, 'You're right.
 I'm super freaking privileged, but also I worked my ass off to have the money to have someone come twice a week and clean my toilets' and I told her that.
 And then she said, 'Well, you're unrelatable.'"